yudduy/cs278-bnoc/doc/ARCHITECTURE.md

 1. Feed data is stored in Firestore (personalized and global feeds)
 2. `useFeed` hook retrieves and manages feed data
-3. Feed components display the data
+3. Feed components display the data with optimized image loading
 4. User interactions update the Firestore documents
 5. Real-time updates are reflected in the UI